jmcnally17/animations/README.md

 ## Getting Started

-A number of frameworks need to be set up first before compiling the code.
+A couple of frameworks need to be set up first before compiling the code.
 So, if you haven't already, install Homebrew by entering

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"